 351-352.
-ORGANIC CHEMISTRY.-An introduction to the carbon compounds, giving an outline of the different series and classes of compounds, their characteristics, and the general laws and principles underlying the subject.
-Text-book: Perkin and Kipping, Organic Chemistry.
+ORGANIC CHEMISTRY.-Lectures and recitations in which the properties, characteristic reactions and classification of the compounds of carbon are studied.
 Must accompany 353-354.

-Prerequisite, 316.
 Required in Chemical Engineering and Chemistry courses, both semesters, junior year.
+(8 units each semester)

-353-354 ORGANIC CHEMISTRY LABORATORY.-Typical methods of preparing organic compounds in a pure state, and a study of their characteristic properties.
-Must accompany 351-352.
+353-354.
+ORGANIC CHEMISTRY LABORATORY.-Laboratory exercises to accompany 351-352.
+Preparation and purification of carbon compounds, and study of their characteristic properties.
+Required in Chemical Engineering and Chemistry courses both semesters, junior year.
 (6 units each semester)